-- Drinking water for individual wells and municipal and other large systems,
+- Drinking water for individual wells and municipal and other large systems

-- Agriculture,
+- Agriculture

-- Recreation,
+- Recreation

-- Water-based businesses,
+- Water-based businesses

-- Wastewater disposal,
+- Wastewater disposal

-- Cooling and heating,
+- Cooling and heating

-- Plant and animal habitat,
+- Plant and animal habitat, and

-- Stormwater transport, and
+- Stormwater transport

-- Flood control.

 Maps of Tompkins County watersheds, surficial aquifers, and wetlands are provided in this document.
-A map of municipal and abandoned landfill sites in Tompkins County, as well as the aforementioned maps, is available at the Tompkins County Planning Department.
+A map of municipal and abandoned landfill sites in Tompkins County, as well as the aforementioned maps, is available at the Tompkins County Department of Planning and Sustainability (TCDPS).

-&lt;sup>2 Resolution No. 181 of 1997.
+2 Resolution No. 181 of 1997.

-&lt;sup>3 Resolutions No. 57 of 2000 and No. 211 of 2000.
+3 Resolutions No. 57 of 2000 and No. 211 of 2000.

-&lt;sup>4 The Tompkins County Board of Representatives, prior to April 2003.
+4 The Tompkins County Board of Representatives, prior to April 2003.